Blazeblazz/Blaze-Shop/SIMPLE_SETUP.md

 ## Step 4: Update Your Website

-1. Open the file `js/simple-sheet.js`
+1. Open the file `js/order-storage.js`
-2. Replace the URL in the script with your Web app URL
+2. Replace the placeholder URL in the `WEB_APP_URL` constant with your Web app URL
 3. Save the file and upload it to your website

 ## Step 5: Test the Integration